Ziaeemehr/netsci/README.md

 # Network science notebooks

-- Network Science, Barabasi, 2013
+- Network Science, Barabási, 2013

 #### How to use
 - using on Colab (Recommended)